-Defined benefit plan: A pension plan that defines the ultimate pension benefit to be provided in accordance with a formula, usually based on years of service and earnings.
+Defined benefit plan: A pension plan that defines the ultimate pension benefit to be provided by a formula, usually based on years of service and earnings.

 Early retirement: Retirement before you reach age 65, in which you may receive a reduced pension or an unreduced pension.